Private Journeys

 Accommodation

 On this tour we use good value budget hotels, they are small, friendly establishments, colonial or modern in style with well-equipped rooms, private bathroom and heating.
-Key camping equipment for the trek – tents and cooking equipment, toilet tent (enclosing a hole in the ground), mess tent and foam mattresses are provided; you can bring your own or hire your sleeping bag, thermarest and walking poles.
+Key camping equipment for the trek – tents and cooking equipment, toilet tent (enclosing a hole in the ground), mess tent and air mattresses are provided; a sleeping bag is also provided.

 Meals